novotnyr/rabbitmq-script-idea-plugin/README.markdown

 The script consists of multiple YAML documents.

-*    first document represents a mandatory *configuration* that is applied for the subsequent commands.
+*    first document represents a an optional *configuration* that is applied for the subsequent commands.
 *    subsequent YAML document correspond to *script commands*

 Script Syntax